Family Support During Postpartum Depression

 Navigate symptoms of depression after birth with professional support

-Finding support for postpartum depression
+Finding mental health support for postpartum depression

 Studies indicate that online therapy, in addition to other telehealth interventions, may be effective for postpartum depression.
 For instance, one study analyzed nine trials with 1,958 women with postpartum depression and discovered that telehealth interventions effectively reduced depressive symptoms and anxiety.